Easter in Greece

 During the night people attend the functions organized at Catholic Mass of the Resurrection in Duomo, or the Orthodox Resurrection Service at “Páno Platía” (Upper Square).
 Both the places are decorated with thousands of lit candles placed on window sills, balconies of the houses or hold by the people coming in the function.
 At sharp 12.00 night, the arrival of Christ is celebrated with huge sounds of drums and fireworks.

-On Good Sunday or Easter:
+On Good Sunday Or Easter

 The Sunday or the day of Easter is celebrated by partying at home, after prayers in the Church.
-However, the festivities are organized throughout the island, yet people visit the houses of their relatives, friends, and neighbours to greet each other.
+However, the festivities are organized throughout the island, yet people visit the houses of their relatives, friends, and neighbors to greet each other.
 The celebrations are organized till late-night, without any concern about waking up early on Monday morning, due to government holiday.

 As Easter is an important festival in Greece and celebrated with more courage and happiness than compared to Christmas, it is equally attended by people of all age groups whether they are old or young.
 It would not be wrong to say that this festival eliminates the difference in ages between the generations.